 These mighty men of faith, heroes, warriors, prophets, priests, lawgiver, and holy apostles, all rightly knew their utter unworthiness when confronted with He who inhabits eternity.

 And here was me, Dead Man, boldly asking to be in His presence.
 No, more than that; shouting out my presumption in self-immolating desperation.
 I was clearly insane.

 "What have you just done?" my companion asked me, much more gently than I would have expected.

 I could not look up from staring at the rich marble floor of the Balcony, let alone lift my face to see my questioner.
-I did not think I would be able to hold my head up again.
+I did not think I would be able to hold up my head again.
 Ever.

 "What have you done, Dead Man?" he repeated when I did not answer.
 I could not speak in my shame to tell him I could not speak.
-I was, literally, dumbstruck.

 "I have sinned against God," I finally managed to croak.
 My voice was dust and ashes.

 "What have you done?" he asked for the third time.